-Students must attain a C grade in all nursing courses and at least a C- in prescribed support courses to continue sequential progression in the PN program.
+Students must attain a C grade in all nursing courses and at least a C in prescribed support courses to continue sequential progression in the PN program.
 However, an overall 2.00 GPA in the prescribed curriculum and a minimum overall cumulative college grade point average of 2.00 is required for graduation from the PN program.
-If the student wishes to later seek application to the ADN program, a cumulative GPA of 3.00 in PN nursing courses within the last 5 years must be attained, as well as a C grade in all support courses required for the ADN program.
-If the student has not attained a 3.00 cumulative nursing course GPA, the student will be required to enroll in ADN-103 Nursing II of the ADN program, but must have at least a 2.25 cumulative GPA in the PN nursing courses.
+If the student wishes to later seek application to the ADN program, see ADN option for Licensed Practical Nurses in the catalog.

-The application process, entrance requirements and curriculum are provided in the ADN option for Licensed Practical Nurses Brochure
+The application process, entrance requirements and curriculum are provided in the Licensed Practical Nurses Brochure.

 Licensed Practical Nurses work indoors for: